JStoresund/notes-V25/krypto/_krypto.md

     - $N_2$ is nonce used by *C* to check that $K_{C,V}$ is fresh
     - *TGS* first obtains $K_{C, tgs}$ from $ticket_{tgs}$ and checks that fields in authenticator ar valid (includes checking $TS_1$ and that *C* is authed to access machine *V*)
     - In practice *AS* and *TGS* may be same machine
-  - Level 3: interaciton with application server
+  - Level 3: interaction with application server
     - ![alt text](image-25.png)
     - $authenticator_V = \{ID_C, TS_2\}_{K_{C-V}}$ for some timestamp $TS_2$
     - Result: client has secure access to specific server *V*